Bitnob-Community/bitnob_flutter_sdk/README.md

 # bitnob

-This SDK equips online businesses using react native with the ability to accept and process bitcoin payments via on-chain or lightning seamlessly.
+This SDK equips online businesses using flutter with the ability to accept and process bitcoin payments via on-chain or lightning seamlessly.

 ## Platform Support